cyberdb/micROS-drt/src/readme.txt

-Please replace the original src/ros_comm/roscpp directory with this roscpp directory.
+Please replace the original src/ros_comm/roscpp directory in the ROS Indigo source code with this roscpp directory.